 We've got a few more items to add to help your team to deal with injuries:

 - Support your injured player to heal and get back on the field.
 Encourage your injured players to do their PT regularly and not push themselves too soon so you'll get them back on the field in good shape to help the team!

 - Keep in mind that all injuries and players are different.
 A lot of what you decide to do with injured players will have to be a case-by-case basis, depending on what's wrong with them and how long it'll take to heal.
 The point is though, you should talk about it and not let it go unaddressed.

 - Discuss a team policy about injured players attending tournaments.
-It can be a hard ask to get a freshman to hang out on the sidelines all weekend during a rainy cold weekend.
-On the other hand, if a player doesn't show to any tournaments and expects to play in Regionals when she's healed, that's probably not too good for your team dynamics either.
+It can be a hard ask to get a freshman to hang out on the sidelines all weekend, especially if the weather isn't ideal.
+On the other hand, if a player doesn't show to any tournaments and expects to play in Regionals when they're healed, that's probably not too good for your team dynamics either.
 We recommend that the leadership decides and communicates what the policy is for this kind of situation before it happens.